-While I used Castelvetrano olives in this recipe, feel free to substitute other olives.
+While I used Castelvetrano olives in this cauliflower salad recipe, feel free to substitute other olives.
 Castelvetrano olives are well-known for their mild flavor, so if you prefer a stronger olive presence, go with a bolder olive.
 If you have trouble tracking down Castelvetrano olives, you may consider substituting Manzanilla green olives.
 It will add more olive flavor, but it works so, so nicely with fennel and orange.

-Cauliflower Orange Olive Salad
+Olive Cauliflower Salad

 3 cups cauliflower florets